vietchau0509/-Eight-Bit-Four-Functions-Calculator/README.md

 Design and Implementation
 The calculator is structured around four main components:

-Control Unit (CU): Coordinates the operations of the calculator.
+The calculator comprises four main components, each playing a crucial role in its functionality:
-Arithmetic Unit (AU): Performs the core arithmetic operations.
+Control Unit (CU): Manages the overall control logic, coordinating the operations of other units.
+It interprets user inputs and signals from the Input Unit to control the flow of data and operations.
-Input Unit (IU): Manages user input via a 4x4 keypad.
+Arithmetic Unit (AU): Responsible for executing the arithmetic operations.
+It performs calculations based on the inputs and the operation selected by the Control Unit.
-Output Unit (OU): Displays results on the DE10-Lite's seven-segment displays.
+Output Unit (OU): Handles the display of the results.
+It takes the computed data from the Arithmetic Unit and presents it in a human-readable format on the HexBoard's 7-segment displays.
-The project demonstrates extensive use of combinational and sequential logic circuits, utilizing System Verilog HDL for design and implementation.
+Input Unit (IU): Interfaces with the keypad, capturing user inputs such as numbers and operation commands, and relays this information to the Control Unit.
 Features and Functionalities
 Basic Operations: Addition, Subtraction, Multiplication, and Division.
 Input Method: Numeric inputs through a 4x4 CSE Keypad.